Treatment For Poison Ivy, Oak, & Sumac With Basic First Aid

-There’s no treatment for shortening the time of the infection.
-It will have to run its course, which typically takes one to two weeks for the symptoms to completely disappear.
-But while you can’t speed up recovery, there are steps you can take to prevent spreading of the toxin and help alleviate some of the symptoms.
+There’s no treatment for shortening the time of the poison ivy infection.
+It will have to run its course, which typically takes one to two weeks for the symptoms of poison ivy to completely disappear.
+But while you can’t speed up recovery, there are steps you can take to prevent the spreading of the toxin and help alleviate some of the symptoms.

 There are two different categories of first aid treatment: Immediate (as soon as you discover the first symptom) and Later (once you’re back home).

 - Wash the infected area with soap and water as soon as possible.
-The oil from any of these plants will remain on the surface of whatever it touches and can be spread to other parts of the body or other people.
+The oil from poison ivy will remain on the surface of whatever it touches and can be spread to other parts of the body or other people.
 That’s why it’s very important that you at least wash the infected area as soon as possible.
 An even safer step is to wash your entire body.

 - Wash your clothing.
-The oil can also spread via any clothing it touches.
+Poison ivy oil can also spread via any clothing it touches.
 If possible, wash your clothes, also.
 If it’s not possible at the moment, then prevent contact with your clothes as much as possible.